dnbaker/bioseq/README.md

 • f_encode, which takes more options.
 This results in a temporary Tokenizer, so it might be faster to use the prior.

+It's simple and small now, only encoding in one-hot form.

 In the future, we plan to extend this to dataset abstractions, subsampling, and model training.
-Currently, it only encodes sequences in one-hot form.